 The Early Bloomers

-Catmint ‘Junior Walker’ (Nepeta racemosa ‘Junior Walker’, zones 3 to 9).
-These plants bloom their heads off from late spring until mid-autumn with a heavy show of purple-blue flower spikes that are extremely attractive to pollinators and beneficial insects.
+Catmints ‘Sylvester Blue’ & ‘Little Trudy’ (Nepeta, zones 4 to 9).
+These compact plants bloom their heads off from late spring until mid-autumn with a heavy show of purple-blue flower spikes that are extremely attractive to pollinators and beneficial insects.
 Once the initial flush of flowers begins to fade, give the plant a haircut, shearing it back by about one-half.
 Without a trim, the plant will continue to flower moderately, but a good shearing encourages tidy foliage and plenty of blooms that will persist until frost.

-Geranium ‘Rozanne’ (Geranium x ‘Rozanne’, zones 4 to 9).
-This hardy plant forms 12 to 18-inch-tall mounds of spreading foliage, which is topped from early summer until frost with two-inch wide, violet-blue flowers.
+Salvia ‘Marvel Blue’ (Salvia nemerosa ‘Marvel Blue & Rose’, zones 4 to 9).
+The Marvel family has the largest flowers of any Salvia nemorosa on the market.
+Enjoy the stunning display of color in Spring and Summer.
+Little to no maintenance required in the garden.
+This hardy plant forms 14 to 16-inch-tall mounds of spreading foliage, which is topped with bright violet-blue or rose flowers with attract hummingbirds, butterflies and other pollinators.
 After its initial bloom, the plants will continue to pump out a moderate number of fresh flowers for months.
 However, if you shear the plants back by one-third after the first blossoms fade, you’ll encourage another heavy show of flowers.

 Pruning Tip – Don’t be afraid to grab those pruning shears once that initial bloom of spring flowers starts to wind down.
-Many perennials, like Geranium ‘Rozanne’ will continue to produce flowers all season, but in a lesser quantity.
+Many perennials will continue to produce flowers all season, but in a lesser quantity.
 If you want a heavier bloom, shear the plants back by one-third to one-half to push out fresh foliage and flowers.

 The Mid-Season Superstars

-Coneflower ‘White Swan’ and ‘Magnus’ (Echinacea purpurea, zones 3 to 9).
+Coneflower ‘Sombrero’ & ‘Kismet’ (Echinacea purpurea, zones 3 to 9).
 Coneflowers are the cornerstone of a summer perennial garden, blooming for months, even in dry, hot conditions, and providing food for butterflies, bees, and other pollinators.
-There are countless cultivars available to gardeners, but for months of flowers, it’s hard to beat old school selections like ‘Magnus’ and ‘White Swan’.
-‘Magnus’ is a classic purple-flowering coneflower, while ’White Swan’ has large blooms with white petals and orange-copper cones.
+There are countless cultivars available to gardeners, but for months of flowers, it’s hard to beat selections like ‘Sombrero’ for tall and ‘Kismet’ for short.
 Both flower from early summer into mid-autumn, especially when deadheaded regularly.

 Yarrow (Achillea millefolium, zones 3 to 9).
 A butterfly favorite, yarrow is a robust summer bloomer with pretty, flat-topped flowers that bloom for 6 to 8 weeks.
 The ferny foliage emerges in early spring and is followed by the two to four-foot tall flower stems in early summer.
 Yarrow is one of the longest flowering perennials that grows best in full sun with well-drained soil of average fertility; over-fertilizing can cause the stems to flop over.
 Flower colors can range from soft pastels to rich jewel shades.
 Deadhead spent flowers by clipping the flower stem back to the main foliage.
 Top varieties include ‘Moonshine’, which has pale, yellow flowers and ‘Desert Eve Red and Deep Rose’ with red and rose flowers